Type 2 Diabetes

 Find out more about type 2 diabetes by clicking on the links below:

 If you have type 2 diabetes or would like help reducing your risk contact our friendly team today.
-We can help you to make the necessary lifestyle changes with our FREE adult weight management, child weight management, stop smoking, active wellbeing and health walk programmes.
+We can help you to make the necessary lifestyle changes with our FREE adult weight management, stop smoking, active wellbeing and health walk programmes.
 You only have one life, so why wait?